Singh-Prakash07/Notes/start with JavaScript/06 function.md

 function myFun(unlimited_parameters<optional>){ there is no any return type
   // code
-} we could any number of parameters. eg. function myFun(){}; // without parameter
+} we could have any number of parameters. eg. function myFun(){}; // without parameter
     function myFun(parameter1, parameter2){}// this function accepting two parameters.